Tarpana: Posture of hand

 (c) For pitrus, the offering is made to flow over the left side of the left palm and the thumb of the left hand known as pitru tirtha, the janeu or yagnopavita resting on right shoulder falling to left side on the hip.
 This is known as upsavya as the yagnopavita is resting on the left side so the pitru tarpan should be offered with the left hand.
 This is the reason to circumambulate the deceased anti-clockwise.
 The left hand should be used for pind danam.
 In all other rituals apart from pitru shraddha, the use of the right hand is compulsory.

 Gingelly

 Gingelly is different than sesame, which is from a large tree; gingelly is a small seed that stores energy and hence is considered a favorite of all Devas, Shani (Saturn) and pitrus.
-Lord Ganesha is commonly offered pancha-kajjaya, a delicacy made using sesame.
-Lord Shiva is worshipped with sesame seeds (tilakshata).
-For Lord Vishnu, Lord Brahma, Goddess Laxmi and Goddess Saraswati, gingelly seeds are used in their favorite eatables.
+Ganesha is commonly offered pancha-kajjaya, a delicacy made using sesame.
+Shiva is worshipped with sesame seeds (tilakshata).
+For Vishnu, Brahma, Laxmi and Saraswati, gingelly seeds are used in their favorite eatables.
 It is used as a homa dravya (an ingredient in the fire offerings) in many havans and homas.
 Therefore, tila (gingelly) and tilatarpana should not be dismissed as inauspicious.